richheller/network-lab-richardheller/labs/eigrp/unequal_cost_load_balancing/README.md

 # Overview

 EIGRP is an advanced distance vector routing protocol, originally Cisco proprietary.
-For this lab I created in scratch in CML on a dedicated server I host.
+For this lab I built the topology from scratch in Cisco Modeling Labs (CML) on a dedicated server I host.